onyiny-ang/ltulloch.github.io/_pages/about.md

 title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a Master student in Computer Science at the University of Waterloo in Ontario, Canada working in the [Cryptography Security and Privacy (CrySP)](https://crysp.uwaterloo.ca/) lab.
-[Ian Goldberg](https://cs.uwaterloo.ca/~iang/) is my supervisor.
+I am a privacy and security research and software engineer currently working with the [LEAP Encryption Access Project](https://leap.se/) on designing robust, UDP based pluggable transports for censorship circumvention.
+I am a graduate of the ([Cryptography Security and Privacy (CrySP)](https://crysp.uwaterloo.ca/) lab (MMath 2022) at the University of Waterloo in Ontario, Canada where I worked under [Ian Goldberg](https://cs.uwaterloo.ca/~iang/).

  My research focuses on privacy enhancing technologies and censorship circumvention systems.